padster/go-sound/README.md

 Frequencies of notes are all obtained from: http://www.phy.mtu.edu/~suits/notefreqs.html

+For MIDI input, a number of things are required for portmidi:
+ - Instructions to test the midi input device: https://wiki.archlinux.org/index.php/USB_MIDI_keyboards
+ - Instructions to set linux up for realtime processing: http://tedfelix.com/linux/linux-midi.html
+ - ALSA dev library required (libasound2-dev)
+ - I needed to manually install portmidi: http://sourceforge.net/p/portmedia/wiki/Installing_portmidi_on_Linux/
+   - This also required removing the "WORKING_DIRECTORY pm_java)" in the ccmake configs
+   - And to link against /usr/local/lib/libportmidi.so instead of /usr/lib/libporttime.so

+Overall quite a pain and there's still a noticeable delay in the MIDI input, patches to reduce that are welcome!

-Credit to [cryptix](//github.com/cryptix) and [moriyoshi](//github.com/moriyoshi) for their wavFile and pulseAudio implementations respectively, used by go-sound.
+Credit to [cryptix](//github.com/cryptix), [moriyoshi](//github.com/moriyoshi) and [rakyll](//github.com/rakyll) for their wavFile, pulseAudio and portmidi implementations respectively, used by go-sound.